skyellen/robwork-mirror/doc/ressources/installation_ubuntu.hpp.md

 export RWSIM_ROOT=~/RobWork/RobWorkSim/
 ~~~~

 Remember to only add paths to the components you have actually installed.
 Ie. if you only installed RobWork and RobWorkStudio, the paths for RobWorkSim and RobWorkHardware should not be set.

+By setting these environment variables, it will be possible for other projects to find the RobWork projects.